CSA Frequently Asked Questions

 What does a CSA share look like?

-This question depends on which share size you choose.
-We like to provide our members with a variety of vegetables.
+Our flexible, free-choice CSA means that you get to choose your produce from everything that is available at the farm stand.
+We like to provide our members with a variety of choices, however your share size dictates how many items you may choose each week.
 The share changes as the seasons change.
 As the spring sun begins to warm the soil you can expect to see cold-weather crops in shares, such as spinach, arugula, lettuce, radishes, and peas.
 In the height of the summer, there will be more variety with peppers, tomatoes, cucumbers, zucchini, and more.
 Then, as summer turns to fall, the shares turn to heavier crops such as squash, potatoes, carrots, and onions.
 While we strive to provide our members with the above, and more, keep in mind that sometimes mother nature dictates otherwise, and things do not always go as we have planned.
 It is difficult for us to promise certain crops, or specific timing of availability.
-While we are able to give you an idea of what each share may include, you know your diet and cooking habits best.
+While we are able to give you an idea of what may be available, you know your diet and cooking habits best.

-We encourage members to consider a “Full Share,” as it is the most inclusive option and provides the most value.
-The full share will include 10 items each week, with a market-style pick-up.
+We encourage members to consider a “Large Share,” as it is the most inclusive option and provides the most value.
+The large share offers up 10 items each week, with a free-choice style pick-up.

 We understand that a full share may simply provide too much produce to some households, so we also offer a “Small Share.”
-A small share will include 5 items each week.
-Please keep in mind that while the small share will receive a variety of quality produce, it may not include everything that is available for the full share that same week.
+A small share offers up 5 items each week, with a free-choice style pick-up.

 What if I don't like something offered in my share?